IBS stands for "Irritable bowel syndrome" which is a term used to describe a type of digestive disorder characterized by a group of common symptoms.

 It can be a good idea to book an appointment with a nutritional therapist or a functional medicine doctor who can help investigate IBS symptoms more closely with the help of testing.

-They also guide you through a treatment program and perform food intolerance tests that show if there are intolerances to foods that disrupt the intestinal mucosa.
+They also guide you through a treatment program and perform food sensitivity tests that show if there are intolerances to foods that disturb the intestinal mucosa.